lbryio/spec/index.md

 If both a channel name and a claim name is present, resolution happens in two steps.
 First, remove the `/` and `StreamClaimNameAndModifier` from the path, and resolve the URL as if it only had a `ChannelClaimNameAndModifier`.
 Then get the list of all claims in that channel.
 Finally, resolve the `StreamClaimNameAndModifier` as if it was its own URL, but instead of considering all claims, only consider the set of claims in the channel.

-Technically, if multiple claims for the same name exist inside the same channel, they are resolved via the same resolution rules applied entirely within the sub-scope of the channel.
-Pragmatically, it rarely makes sense for channels to use the same name twice and support for this functionality may be unreliable in current tooling.
+If multiple claims for the same name exist inside the same channel, they are resolved via the same resolution rules applied entirely within the sub-scope of the channel.

 ##### Examples {#url-resolution-examples}